Diversity and Inclusion in the Classroom

 Diversity and Inclusion on Campus

 As an educational institution, learning goes beyond the classroom walls.
 We are committed to providing creative ways for students, staff, and faculty to learn from one another, engage deeply to develop understanding across difference, and grow as a result.
 Explore the resources available on this page, and if your favorite campus resources isn’t listed here be sure to let us know.

 Become More Culturally Effective.
-Join a Spring 2019 learning community.
+Join a learning community.
 Overcome fears of saying the wrong thing or been culturally insensitive.
 Learn alongside peers in small discussion groups and achieve greater cultural awareness and respect for differences.

 Additional Campus Resources.
 Visit the OMBUDS library and learn from their compiled strategies and tips.
 Workplace, Learning, and Development and Labor/Management Workplace Education Program both regularly offer courses and workshops that can be expand your capacity to work across difference.